CaZual-T/CZT-Mod-Manager/README.md

     - Extract folder based mods to desktop and drag the raw folder into CZT if you experience double foldering issues.
   - Mods with a _mod_info.json file attached will automatically have their mod info updated in the manage tab.
     - Image, Mod Name, Creator, Install Date, Version, Nexus URL (ID)
-> [!TIP]
-> - You can hover over the display names to see true file names.
-Useful if data7 already has saved "mod info" within the mod_list.json</br>
-> - You can also shift left click a mod to change its display name.

 > [!NOTE]
 > [NEW USERS] Before continuing to the next step...</br>